 A personal data breach means any breach of information security leading to the accidental or unlawful destruction, loss, alteration, unauthorised disclosure of, or access to, personal data transmitted, stored or otherwise processed by the controllers.
 If a breach of the CLM, RTGS or TIPS secure storage occurs, in which the static and/or transactional data of CLM, RTGS or TIPS are recorded, and if this breach has resulted in a personal data breach putting at risk the rights and freedoms of individuals, the JCs shall follow the rules set out in the GDPR.
-In certain cases, when the breach is likely to result in a personal data subject(s) might need to be informed by the responsible DPO(s).
+In certain cases, when the breach is likely to result in a personal data breach putting at risk the rights and freedoms of individuals, the concerned data subject(s) might need to be informed by the responsible DPO(s).